PrityPatel/Travel_App/README.md

 ###  Project Concept & Overview

+The experience of this app is …"Experience living in another city…. for a day, for a year….fantasy, reality... now or later….
+You decide!” (working concept… title will be modified)

 A working full-stack application (with initial seed data) hosted on heroku at:

   `https://pacific-sands-5189.herokuapp.com/`

   - A place for users to browse locations and see instagram photos and cost of living data from the location selected.

-  - Users can log in and save their desired locations or browse without logging in to the app.
+  - Users can log in and save their desired locations or just browse without logging in to the app.

-The experience of this app is …"Experience living in another city…. for a day, for a year….fantasy, reality... now or later….
-You decide!” (this is a working concept… title will be modified)

-User enters their city, country of choice (or browse locations) and when they click to open up a location, they would have to log in, then:
+User enters their location of choice (or browse locations) and when they click to open up a location, User is taken to a page where:
-  - User is taken to a page where Instagram images from that city are displayed (Thanks Instagram API) and the cost of living is displaying (because of the Numbeo API).
-Users only have to be authenticated with Instagram (OAuth) IF they want to connect, comment, or like (which is an icebox user story feature).
+  - Instagram images from that city are displayed (Thanks Instagram API) and
+  - Cost of living data is displaying (Thanks Numbeo API).
+  - Users only have to be authenticated with Instagram (OAuth) IF they want to connect, comment, or like the images (OAuth is a feature for Sprint #2).

-For this sprint we are limiting the amount of locations.
+  - For this sprint we are limiting the amount of locations to: London, Mumbai, New York, Paris, San Francisco, and Shanghai.

-This idea allows for additional API's going forward… for instance: foursquare, yelp, twitter, facebook, etc.
+  - This idea allows for additional API's going forward, for instance: foursquare, yelp, twitter, facebook, etc.

 **Below is a screenshot of an article of interesting ways to use the Instagram API**